RasmusLynge/DB_Assignment_1/README.md

 - username: bruger
 - password: bruger

-You might have to change the schema (line 222) if you run the script elsewhere.
+You might have to change the schema (line 222) if you run the script from another schema than 'public'.

 ## Inheritance strategy